johnkerl/word-finder/README.md

 * First: I start with the day's letters, of course.
 * Second: I generally get around half the words before looking at the Grid.
 I consider this effectively a part of the game itself.
-* Also second: The Buddy has all the same information as the Grid, while removing the need for scratch paper.
+* Also second: The Buddy's Grid and Two-Letter List portions have all the same information as the Grid, while removing the need for scratch paper.
 * Third, the Stats: these aren't hints by any means, but, they help me prioritize: if I'm missing, say, a six-letter word starting with a P, then if 80% of readers have found it, I do know the word, and I just need to search.
 But if only 20% of readers have found it, in my experience, that's a word I do _not_ know (yet).
 * My partner and I have developed a list of the "usual suspects" -- words that seem to appear only in the Spelling Bee, including _aril_, _natant_, _tilth_, and _tinct_.
 These are encoded in the JSBee app.
 The usual-suspects list also includes our oh-I-cannot-believe-I-keep-forgetting that words.
 * I try to complete the puzzle using these four.
 About half the time, I can Queen Bee on this basis: without hints.